 - Interoperability and connectivity.
 In health wearable technologies, there is a lack of system interoperability and connectivity because the integration of patient data through wearable tech is a relatively new area in health.

-If you are wondering how to improve your hospital workflow via integrating wearable devices into your EHR system, then you need a reliable and skilled development partner who has tech experience with integrations of healthcare products.
+If you are wondering how to improve your hospital workflow via integrating wearable medical devices into your EHR system, then you need a reliable and skilled development partner who has tech experience with integrations of healthcare products.

 Cprime Studios has more than 20 years of experience in building digital transformation.
 Contact us at firstname.lastname@example.org and let us build a perfect solution together!